-At the time of the rollover, the net asset value per unit calculated at the close of business on September 15, 2016 was \$31.27 per unit, and the after-tax return on an investment made in Maple Leaf 2015-II Flow-Through Limited Partnership - National Class is estimated to be 91.21%, based on the net asset value and the capital at risk with respect to such investments as of such date.
+At the time of the rollover, the net asset value per unit calculated at the close of business on September 15, 2016 was \$31.27 per unit, and the after-tax return on an investment made in Maple Leaf Short Duration 2015-II Flow-Through Limited Partnership - National Class is estimated to be 91.21%, based on the net asset value and the capital at risk with respect to such investments as of such date.
 The before-tax return is estimated to be 25.08%, based on the cost of the initial investment and net asset value as of such date.

 Maple Leaf Short Duration 2015-II Flow-Through Limited Partnership - Québec Class - Pursuant to a prospectus dated September 29, 2015, Maple Leaf Short Duration 2015-II Flow-Through Limited Partnership issued 268,514 Québec Class units at a price of \$25.00 per Unit, for gross proceeds of \$6,712,850.
-Pursuant to a liquidity alternative outlined in the prospectus of Maple Leaf Short Duration 2015-II Flow-Through Limited Partnership, all units of Maple Leaf 2015-II Short Duration Flow-Through Limited Partnership - Québec Class were exchanged for redeemable Series A Shares of the Maple Leaf Resource Class.
+Pursuant to a liquidity alternative outlined in the prospectus of Maple Leaf Short Duration 2015-II Flow-Through Limited Partnership, all units of Maple Leaf Short Duration 2015-II Flow-Through Limited Partnership, all series A Shares of the Maple Leaf Resource Class.

-At the time of the rollover, the net asset value per unit calculated at the close of business on September 15, 2016 was \$23.91 per unit, and the after-tax return on an investment made in Maple Leaf 2015-II Flow-Through Limited Partnership - Québec Class is estimated to be 96.18%, based on the net asset value and the capital at risk with respect to such investments as of such date.
+At the time of the rollover, the net asset value per unit calculated at the close of business on September 15, 2016 was \$23.91 per unit, and the after-tax return on an investment made in Maple Leaf Short Duration 2015-II Flow-Through Limited Partnership - Québec Class is estimated to be 96.18%, based on the net asset value and the capital at risk with respect to such investments as of such date.
 The before-tax return is estimated to be -4.35%, based on the cost of the initial investment and net asset value as of such date.

 Maple Leaf Short Duration 2016 Flow-Through Limited Partnership - National Class - Pursuant to a prospectus dated February 24, 2016, Maple Leaf Short Duration 2016 Flow-Through Limited Partnership issued 241,197 National Class units at a price of \$25.00 per Unit, for gross proceeds of \$6,029,925.
-Pursuant to a liquidity alternative outlined in the prospectus of Maple Leaf Short Duration 2016 Flow-Through Limited Partnership, all units of Maple Leaf 2016 Short Duration Flow-Through Limited Partnership - National Class were exchanged for redeemable Series A Shares of the Maple Leaf Resource Class.
+Pursuant to a liquidity alternative outlined in the prospectus of Maple Leaf Short Duration 2016 Flow-Through Limited Partnership, all units of Maple Leaf Short Duration 2016 Flow-Through Limited Partnership, all units of Maple Leaf Short Duration 2016 Flow-Through Limited Partnership - National Class were exchanged for redeemable Series A Shares of the Maple Leaf Resource Class.

-At the time of the rollover, the net asset value per unit calculated at the close of business on February 9, 2017 was \$22.29 per unit, and the after-tax return on an investment made in Maple Leaf 2016 Flow-Through Limited Partnership - National Class is estimated to be 51.58%, based on the net asset value and the capital at risk with respect to such investments as of such date.
+At the time of the rollover, the net asset value per unit calculated at the close of business on February 9, 2017 was \$22.29 per unit, and the after-tax return on an investment made in Maple Leaf Short Duration 2016 Flow-Through Limited Partnership - National Class is estimated to be 54.84%, based on the net asset value and the capital at risk with respect to such investments as of such date.
 The before-tax return is estimated to be -10.82%, based on the cost of the initial investment and net asset value as of such date.